 In this article, we discuss how long it takes for an enema to work and how to use one.

-People use an enema, previously called a clyster, to treat various conditions.
+People use an enema, or clyster, to treat various conditions.
+Depending on the reason for the enema, a person may vary:

 Doctors may prescribe an enema to clear the lower half of the large bowel before a diagnostic test or for other medical purposes.

-Some people will use an enema on a regular basis because they believe it enables general health benefits through detoxification.
+Some people will use an enema regularly because they believe it enables general health benefits through detoxification.

-It is best to check with a doctor before using an enema, as people have varying needs, and different products do not suit everyone.
+It is best to check with a doctor before using an enema, as people have varying needs, and not all products suit everyone.

 According to the Canadian Society of Intestinal Research, medicinal uses include: